sbrisard/Scapin.jl/docs/src/theory/continuous_green_operators.md

 -\frac{n_in_jn_kn_l}{2\mu\bigl(1-\nu\bigr)},
 ```

-which coincide with classical expressions \parencite[see
+which coincide with classical expressions (see e.g. [Suquet,
-e.g.][]{suqu1990}.
-Implementation of the above equation is cumbersome;
+1990](@ref suqu1990)).
+Implementation of the above equation is
-it is only used for testing purposes.
-In Scapin, only the `matvec`
+cumbersome; it is only used for testing purposes.
+In Scapin, only the
-product is required, and the [the “matrix-vector” product](@ref
+`matvec` product is required, and the [the “matrix-vector”
-sec20210803063111) was implemented.
+product](@ref sec20210803063111) was implemented.

 ## Hyperelasticity